jawline/website/articles/a_simple_json_parser_in_haskell.md

 skip xs = xs
 ```

 We then need to call this function before any parsing step where whitespace should be ignored.
-Particularly, before parsing values, values or control characters in arrays, and keys or values in objects.
-For example, to use skip in `parseJson` we replace `parseJson` by `parseJsonInner` and call it using a new `parseJson` that skips whitespace:
+Particularly, before parsing values or characters like ':' in arrays and objects.
+To use skip in `parseJson` we replace `parseJson` by `parseJsonInner` and call it using a new `parseJson` that skips whitespace:
 ```
 parseJson :: String -> (JSValue, String)
 parseJson xs = parseJsonInner (skip xs)
 ```
 Skip also needs to be applied during parsing of arrays and objects.
-[An example implementation including all instances of skip can be found here on GitHub](https://github.com/jawline/JSON-Parser)
+[An example implementation including all instances of skip can be found here on GitHub](https://github.com/jawline/JSON-Parser).